 - Monthly payments included with CCB

-- Annual benefit per child: $1,825.92 (first child), $1,936 (second), $2,079 (third), and $2,233.92 for each additional child
+- Annual benefit per child ranges from $1,825.92 for the first child to $2,233.92 for each additional child

 Northwest Territories Child Benefit